JoaquinGimenez1/Documentation/README.md

-# How To Instal and Configure AppCivist Platform on Ubuntu 16.04
+# How To Install and Configure AppCivist Platform on Ubuntu 16.04

 ## Introduction
 This guide explains step by step how to download and install the AppCivist Core Platform and the AppCivist database on a Ubuntu 16.04 server.